adamradocz/boinc-manager/README.md

 Access the webui at `https://your-ip`

 ### Docker Compose
-You can create the following `docker-compose.yml` file and from within the same directory run the client with `docker-compose up -d` to avoid the longer command from above.
+You can create the following `docker-compose.yml` file and from within the same directory run the Manager with `docker-compose up -d` to avoid the longer command from above.
 ```
 version: '2'
 services: